demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-Chameleon/README.md

 - `DoorLightColors` - The light shining behind the entrance doors (on factory and mineshaft) will change color depending on the current moon and weather conditions.
 - `PowerOffBreakerBox` - Turns off the light on the breaker box when the apparatus gets unplugged.
+- `FixDoors` - Fixes factory doors not displaying glass on both sides of the frame.
+Fixes doorknobs looking broken on one side of all door variants (except mineshaft's)

 ## Interior - Manor